 Still, because you are human, the criticism and rejection hurt.

-And those voices are louder than any chorus of praise you might receive.
+The negative voices are louder than any chorus of praise you might receive.
 The default for so many of us is to dwell on the negative comments and rejections and ignore all of the nice things that people say about our work.

 Do this instead: Pump up the volume on the positive messages that are all around you.